ismtabo/magus/README.md

 - `--overwrite,-w`: whether to overwrite existing files or not.
 Defaults to `false`.
 - `--clean`: whether to clean the output directory before generating the magic source file or not.
 Defaults to `false`.
 - `--var`: list of variables to be used in the manifest.
 This flag can be used multiple times.
 E.g: `--var name=foo --var version=1.0.0`.
+- `--var-files`: list of files containing variables to be used in the manifest.
+This flag can be used multiple times.
+E.g: `--var-files ./vars.yaml --var-files ./vars.json`.

 ## Manifest